Decentralisation in Thailand: 1994 SAO Law

-Chuan government in 1992 rejected the proposal for election of Provincial Governor, eventhough he formed the Decentralization Committee (DC) in the same year.
+Chuan government in 1992 rejected the proposal for election of Provincial Governor, even though he formed the Decentralization Committee (DC) in the same year.
 Nevertheless, it was considered as first time in the history of Thailand, aiming to increase efficiency and power of local administratives.
-NGOs criticized that The two-thirds of DC's committees came from the Ministry of Interior.
+NGOs criticized that two-thirds of DC's committees came from the Ministry of Interior.

 The proposal to make Provincial Governor elective was blocked by the influential MoI bureaucrats, to deflect attention away from it, in 1994, the Subdistrict Council and Subdistrict Administrative Organisation Law (SAO Law) was enacted instead.
 SCs with a revenue more than 150,000 baht for three consecutive fiscal years would be upgraded to SAOs.
 Subdistricts, central government's agents, also gained more autonomy level.
 Subdistrict Heads and Village Heads were included in the new SAOs' system as a result of compromise process.

-1997 Constitution
+1997 constitution

-The 1997 Constitution is the first constitution to promote decentralisation and local autonomy, reducing the power of the Ministry of Interior.
+The 1997 constitution is the first constitution to promote decentralisation and local autonomy, reducing the power of the Ministry of Interior.
 Section 78 specified decentralisation as one of the most important state policies.
 Section 282 defines that central government must provide local administrative autonomy.
 Section 285 entrusted popularly elected local councils and executives, but in other way, local executives can be selected through local councils, until the end of 2003, executives must be popularly elected.
 It was to abolish the leader duty of Provincial Governors in PAOs and to prohibit both Subdistrict Heads and Village Heads to be elected in SAOs.

 Elected structures were established in municipalities, SAOs, and PAOs that are backed by a financial transfer from the central government.
 In reality, these local elected structures, called Local Administrative Organizations (LAOs) (องค์การบริหารส่วนท้องถิ่น, อปท.) were not realized as local governments or having their own autonomy.
 Arghiros mentions that LAOs, especially PAOs, were more like colonies of the central government to ensure effective central power over rural areas.

 PAOs' duties are formulating provincial development plans, supporting other administratives in the province, allocating grant, and cooperating with them.
 SAOs duties are enacting law and order, maintaining irrigation and transportation, managing waste and water, taking care of public health, and providing some welfare services.
 City Municipalities' duties are enacting law and order, planning irrigation and transportation, managing waste and water, taking care of public health, and providing some welfare services and firefighting.